bermi/snapdir/README.md

 - Generates manifests and unique identifiers of the contents of directories and files.
-- Saves and restores data from pluggable storage backends such as Amazon S3 and Google Cloud Storage.
+- Saves and restores data from pluggable storage backends such as Amazon S3 and Backblaze B2.
 - Verifies the integrity of the data using cryptographic hashes.
 - UNIX-style composability.